Isolaee/QuestQuest/README.md

 # QuestQuest: Hexagonal Game Engine

-A complete Rust-based hexagonal grid game engine with comprehensive unit management system, trait-based architecture, advanced rendering layers, and fully documented codebase.
+A complete Rust-based hexagonal grid game engine with Old scholl turn-based combat.
+On technical side, project is well tested and aims to be modular and expandable.

-**Last Updated:** November 28, 2025
+**Last Updated:** December 3, 2025
 **Documentation Status:** ✅ Comprehensive Rust docs across all crates

 ## 🏗️ Project Structure